The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 Source: Journal of Labor Economics

 Picture every adult in America lined up by IQ score.
-Most cluster around 100—that's the definition of average.
+Most cluster around 100.
+That's the definition of average.
 As you move away from the center, the crowd thins rapidly.
 By the time you reach 130, you're in a pretty exclusive group.
 By 145, you're practically alone.

 This creates the famous bell curve.
 Not because intelligence follows some magical pattern, but because that's simply how most human traits distribute when you measure enough people.